 Ovarian cancer happens in the ovaries.
 The ovaries are part of the reproductive system.
-They produce an egg every month once young women start their periods.
-The ovaries also produce the female hormones, oestrogen and progesterone, which control the menstrual cycle.
+They produce an egg every month once periods start.
+The ovaries also produce the hormones oestrogen and progesterone, which control the menstrual cycle.

 Types of ovarian cancers